rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 correctiosn) to model aromatic oglioamides.
 Of note this study included the :ref:`distance_based_cp` BSSE corrections which were found to be a good approximation to full counterpoise corrections.

+:cite:t:`Jiang2011` applied GEBF10 (with user-defined fragments) to computing vibrational circular dichromism spectra at the DFT level of theory.
+The authors report that the VCD spectra were in good agreement with supersystem spectra as well as experimental.

 ************
 GEBF Reviews